ronnnnnnnnnnnnn/etekcity_fitness_scale_ble/README.md

 When a new measurement is received, the integration attempts to automatically assign it to the correct person based on two factors:

-1. **Weight History:** The measurement is compared against each user's last known weight.
+1. **Weight History:** The measurement is compared against each user's weight history.
 2. **Location:** If a user profile is linked to a Home Assistant `person` entity, the integration checks if that person is `home`.
 Users who are `not_home` are excluded from automatic assignment.

 If a single user is a clear match, the measurement is assigned automatically.